RamdlanFaqih/mama-recipe-redux/README.md

 ## Screenshots
 ## Built With
 - **React JS**: Primary library for building dynamic and responsive user interface components.
-- **React/Bootstrap**: Styling and UI components designed using React/Bootstrap for an aesthetically pleasing look and user-friendly experience.
+- **React/Bootstrap**:  UI framework for designing sleek and responsive user interfaces.
 - **Axios**: Library used for making HTTP requests to the Mama Recipe backend server.
-- **State Management**: Redux or Context API utilized for managing global application state if necessary.
+- **Redux**: State management library for managing the global state of the application.

 ## Usage